 Please let us know if you have included BB&N in your estate plans.
 We would welcome the opportunity to thank you for your thoughtful gift.

-Catherine Hanney, a widow, has been a supporter of BB&N for many years.
-Catherine is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.
+Leeann Cox, a widow, has been a supporter of BB&N for many years.
+Leeann is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.